bbglab/oncodrivefml/README.rst

    All the files can be compressed using GZIP (extension ".gz"), BZIP2 (ext. ".bz2") or LZMA (ext. ".xz")

 Input file format
 -----------------

-The variants file is a text file with 5 columns separated by a tab character (without any header or comment):
+The variants file is a text file with, at least, 5 columns separated by a tab character (header is required, but the order of the columns can change):

-* Column 1: Chromosome.
+* Column CHROMOSOME: Chromosome.
 A number between 1 and 22 or the letter X or Y (upper case)
-* Column 2: Mutation position.
+* Column POSITION: Mutation position.
 A positive integer.
-* Column 3: Reference allelle.
+* Column REF: Reference allelle.
 A single letter: A, C, G or T (upper case)
-* Column 4: Alternate allelle.
+* Column ALT: Alternate allelle.
 A single letter: A, C, G or T (upper case)
-* Column 5: Sample identifier.
+* Column SAMPLE: Sample identifier.
 Any alphanumeric string.
+* Column TYPE: Mutation type.
+Optional field (if not present it is inferred).
+One of the following strings: 'subs' for substitutions, 'indel' for insertions or deletions and 'mnp' for Multi-Nucleotide Polymorphism

+The variants file can contain more columns e.g. the cancer type.
+The more columns it contains, the more time it will take to read the file.

 Regions file format
 --------------------

-The regions file is a text file with 4 columns separated by a tab character (without any header or comment):
+The regions file is a text file with, at least, 4 columns separated by a tab character (without any header or comment):

 * Column 1: Chromosome.
 A number between 1 and 22 or the letter X or Y (upper case)
 * Column 2: Start position.
 A positive integer.
 * Column 3: End position.
 A positive integer.
 * Column 4: Element identifier.
+* Column 5: Segment identifier.
+Optional column.
+* Column 6: Symbol, a different identifier for the element that will also be printed in the output file.
+Optional column.
+Requires column 5 to be present.